 For starters, extended warranties can have huge built-in profits for RV dealers (and auto dealers), and the dealer finance office is often a place where an extended warranty is presented.
 The extended warranty can actually create more profit than the RV sale itself.
 Therefore, there is often pressure to buy the warranty at time of sale and pressure to include the cost in the RV financing.

-You certainly don't have to buy an extended warranty from your dealer, nor do you need to be in a rush to purchase one.
 So, if you have decided you would like an extended warranty, shop around and you can save lots of money.
 The significant savings can make the warranty much more justifiable and reasonable.

 Now, having said that you can find less expensive extended warranty coverage, be cautious of going too cheap.
 Be very careful of unsolicited, very, very low priced warranty offers you may receive via the mail, spam email, or telemarketing.